 A collaboration between figurative artist Alexa Coe and London-based pottery Kana, each piece in this range is handmade from stoneware clay and therefore unique.
 From £55 each, kanalondon.com

 A modern interpretation of the old English settle, this high-backed seat, designed by British stylist Sue Skeen, is made to order and crafted from solid Douglas fir. £5,700, thenewcraftsmen.com

-Ferm Living’s kelim rugs are all woven using hand-dyed yarn on a traditional ‘Punja’ loom, using one of the oldest weaving techniques for a textural feel.
+Ferm Living’s kelim rugs are all woven from hand-dyed yarn on a traditional ‘Punja’ loom, using one of the oldest weaving techniques for a textural feel.
 From £89, fermliving.com

 Hand-blown and handmade to order in the UK, this glass pendant is available in 23 different colours.
 Choose from five fitting finishes and ten types of flex. £450, curiousa.co.uk